Doraemon: Nobita's Little Star Wars 2021: Screenwriting

 Sato had written his own plot to make the remake compatible to the 2020s age.
 After that, it had turned out that director Susumu Yamaguchi had also written a plot based on similar changes.
 Therefore, the two decided to pursue the character of Papi, the guest character of this work.
 In the original story, Papi was separated from Nobita and others by PCIA in the first half of the story, but since it was not possible to show the interaction between Papi and Nobita and Papi's feeling about it, Sato had consulted with Yamaguchi and had decided to write the first half of the original shorter.
 For the same reason, Papi's older sister Piina had been introduced as a new character.
 In addition, the original Papi was depicted as "an intelligent life form far superior to earthlings," which was slightly changed in the remake to make it compatible to the modern times.
 For this reason, a scene in which Papi becomes emotionally angry was included.

 For characters other than Papi, a deep digging of the character was done.
 For example, in the case of Suneo, he was portrayed as a representative of the majority of people who want to be brave enough to do heroic things, but they only keep things to themselves.
 Also, in the original work, Suneo showed a war-weary attitude which remained in the remake, but scenes were increased where Suneo was reluctant to fight.
 Mayu Matsuoka, who voiced Piina, said in a stage greeting on 27 March 2022 that she had been encouraged by Suneo's honest expression of his fear of fighting.

-On the other hand, Nobita had been depicted clumsy sometimes because they thought Nobita could be 'too heroic'.
+On the other hand, Nobita had been depicted clumsy sometimes because they thought he could be "too heroic".

 In addition, in the original manga, the defeat of Gilmore by the public was easily drawn in one page.
 Sato said that he had focused on Gilmore's coronation ceremony, which had been only mentioned in the original manga, while it had been difficult to come up with a good idea, although it had lacked balance if he followed the depiction of the final stage because he had strengthened other part.

 Gilmore's coronation ceremony had been set with Papi's death penalty, and the content of Papi's speech was based on his interaction with Nobita and others.
 Also Papi's scream to Gilmore in the original was the scene when the death sentence was announced, but since the public did not witness the scene and it looked like a loser's howl, in the remake it was changed to Gilmore's coronation ceremony, which led the public to an uprising.